nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 If a region "*EOD*" is created as REGIONAL for the North America region, it would be created on all clusters although again data distribution would be not be to all.
 This would stop the European clusters from creating a region "*EOD*" with REGIONAL distribution as the region would already exist on those clusters.
+That could be a problem if North America required the "*EOD*" region to be non-persistent and Europe wanted it to be persistent.